breezy-codes/Time-Variants-Authority/Python-Scripts/Decryption-Script/README.md

 ██║  ██║██╔══╝  ██║     ██╔══██╗  ╚██╔╝  ██╔═══╝    ██║       ██║   ██║
 ██████╔╝███████╗╚██████╗██║  ██║   ██║   ██║        ██║       ██║   ██║
 ╚═════╝ ╚══════╝ ╚═════╝╚═╝  ╚═╝   ╚═╝   ╚═╝        ╚═╝       ╚═╝   ╚═╝

-Welcome to the Decryption Script!
-Enter the folder path that needs to be decrypted.
-Beware, there is only 5 attempts to enter the correct code word.
 ```

 This folder contains a Python-based tool to decrypt all files within a specified folder using AES (Advanced Encryption Standard) decryption.
 The files are decrypted with a key derived from a user-provided code word, ensuring that the original data can only be restored with the correct key.
 The tool handles decryption with AES in CBC (Cipher Block Chaining) mode, and it allows the user 5 attempts to enter the correct code word.